Skip to content

 ├── ":size"([1,2,3,4.25E1]) = 4

-┌── {":pack":[{":reduce":":add"},":size"]}([1,2,3,4.25E1]) = [4.85E1,4]
+┌── {":fork":[{":reduce":":add"},":size"]}([1,2,3,4.25E1]) = [4.85E1,4]

 ├── ":div"([4.85E1,4]) = 1.2125E1

-□ {":compose":[":div",{":pack":[{":reduce":":add"},":size"]}]}([1,2,3,4.25E1]) = 1.2125E1
+□ {":compose":[":div",{":fork":[{":reduce":":add"},":size"]}]}([1,2,3,4.25E1]) = 1.2125E1

 Log lines are formatted as f(x) = result, and connected with line-drawing to show the expression terms hierarchy.

 In model tests, the evaluation stack is logged on failing tests.
-For the bulky log messages the elements are trimmed with ... while trying to keep evaluation result visible:
+For the bulky log messages the elements are trimmed with ... while trying to keep the evaluation result visible:

-{":compose":[":div",{":pack":[{":reduce":":add"},":size"]}]}([1,2,3,...) = 5
+{":compose":[":div",{":fork":[{":reduce":":add"},":size"]}]}([1,2,3,...) = 5

 Grammar